 The global pandemic has made virtual communication more important than ever before and consulting firms like McKinsey, BCG, and Bain have adapted by conducting case interviews via video conferencing platforms like Zoom.
-While the pandemic has ended, virtual interviewing has stayed for most firms, roles, and offices.

 If you are preparing for an online case interview, it is important to be well-prepared to showcase your skills and land the job.
-In this article, we will outline some tips and strategies to help you prepare for an online case interview and impress the interviewer.

 All consulting firms have embraced virtual interviews as the standard mode of conducting case interviews during the COVID-19 pandemic, as the need to adhere to social distancing guidelines and reduce physical contact has made virtual interviews more appealing.